(A) Each person shall:

 (1) Be at least eighteen years of age;

 (2) Demonstrate adequate communication skills to perform duties and responsibilities associated with the facility in meeting the needs of the resident(s);

-(3) Be able to perform the required responsibilities and duties.
-If there is reason to doubt a staff person's ability to carry out responsibilities and duties in the facility for health reasons, the department may require the operator to obtain a physician's statement assuring that the staff member is able to perform the required responsibilities and duties; and
+(3) Be able to perform required responsibilities and duties.
+If there is reason to doubt a staff person's ability to carry out responsibilities and duties in the facility for health reasons, the department may require the operator to obtain a physician's statement assuring that the staff member is able to perform theirrequired responsibilities and duties; and

-(B) All staff providing assistance with self-administration of medication shall be trained according to requirements of paragraph (C) of this rule and shall receive training from a registered nurse or physician regarding:
+(B) All staff providing assistance with self-administration of medication shall be trained according to requirements of paragraph (C) of this rule and shall also receive training from a registered nurse, physician, or other department approved entity regarding: